modular-things/modular-things/log/2022-11_jakes-modular-thing-motion-notes.md

 But, I'll wrap on this soon, and then I think the most productive thing would be to get a demo wrippen: so, motor mount hardware, ahn machine... limits... or I could do circuit assembly.

 OK, that's all that, I'm going to get into harware now...

+## 2022 11 29

+Working on this again, last night we thought to call 'em "synchronizers" and do transforms elsewhere.
+I think I'll do this, then see about writing the transforms, etc, for a corexy machine.

+- setting maximums:
+  - motor.setVelocity, motor.setAcceleration
+  - sync.setVelocities, sync.setAccelerations (?)
+- using 'em
+  - motor.absolute, motor.relative, motor.velocity
+  - sync.absolute, sync.relative, sync.velocity
+- refactor sync factory thing to match motor-set...

+It's... comin, I have realized that each motor *needs* abs-max velocities *as well as* abs-max accels, then also modal-settings for each: what to use.
+Means a lot of functions to access all of this... but the consistency is nice, at least.

+When I get back, then,

+- absMax accel, vel in the motor
+- check against both... whenever we might need to, right ?
+  - use .target() as the base, call that elsewhere
+  - .velocity() is the "other base" - innit ?
+- test with... pots-to-targets ?

+Sheesh: OK, I think it's, like, done, and I want to try wiring it to a machine, and try also the position-target-setting-on-the-fly.